kobibar/OpenAI.recipe.old/TopologyAPI.md

 Example:
 This example describes how to run sharp_cmd installed using Mellanox HPCX.

 1. Create port GUIDs file.
-All GUIDs must be in same reservation.
+All GUIDs must be in same reservation

 For example:
 ```
 $ cat /tmp/guids_file